Judge refuses to unseal criminal charges against Assange

 The government has acknowledged it made an error but has not publicly confirmed that charges against Assange have been filed.

-After the mistake was made, news outlets including The Associated Press reported Assange is indeed facing unspecified charges under seal.
+After the mistake was made, news outlets including The Associated Press reported that Assange has indeed been charged.
 But those reports relied on anonymous sources.

+The precise charges against Assange are unclear.
+The Wikileaks founder has been staying in the Ecuadorian Embassy in London since 2012 under a grant of asylum and has long expressed fear of a U.S. prosecution.
+WikiLeaks has served as a vehicle for release of thousands of classified U.S. military and diplomatic cables.
+In addition, WikiLeaks' role in releasing emails hacked from the Democratic National Committee in 2016 has also been under scrutiny as special counsel Robert Mueller has investigated Russian interference in the 2016 election and whether the Trump campaign was involved.

+Criminal charges typically remain secret and under seal until a defendant has been arrested to prevent a target from fleeing prosecution or destroying evidence.
+Lawyers for the free-press foundation said that rationale for secrecy no longer exists given the inadvertent disclosure and the fact that Assange has long assumed he has been charged.